If you drive a taxicab or limousine, you must obtain a vehicle-for-hire driver licence.

 Individuals can apply.

 New applicants for taxicab and limousine driver licences need to successfully complete a third-party training program approved by the City and submit the certificate of completion, as a requirement of licence issuance.
-Applications for new licences are not being accepted without the certificate of training completion.

-The new driver training focuses on improving driver awareness of Vision Zero, transporting passengers in a safe manner, driving in an urban setting, anti-racism and discrimination, and legal requirements.
+The driver training focuses on improving driver awareness of Vision Zero, transporting passengers in a safe manner, driving in an urban setting, anti-racism and discrimination, and legal requirements.
 The certificate of completion of a City-approved training program can be used by when applying for any driver licence category and when transferring from one driver licence type to another.

 The City has approved the following driver training programs for all vehicle-for-hire drivers:

-Two pieces of government-issued identification (one must be photo ID):
+Applications must include two pieces of government-issued identification (one must be photo ID):

 Note: